DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/debug.md

 ### Test Speed

 TestCafe provides the capability to change test speed.
-Tests are executed at full speed with minimum delays between actions and assertions by default, which can make it hard to identify problems when the test is running.
+Tests are executed at full speed with minimum delays between actions and assertions, which can make it hard to identify problems when a test is running.

 To slow down the test, use the [--speed](../../reference/command-line-interface.md#--speed-factor) CLI flag.
 You can use values from `1` to `0.01`.